Health Insurance Basics

 The Student Development & Counseling Center (SDCC) provides free and confidential counseling, guidance, and support––or just someone to talk to––24/7.
 Please visit the SDCC page for more mental health resources on the WPI campus and within the greater Worcester Community.

-HealthiestYou virtual counseling is available to students that are enrolled in the WPI student health insurance plan.
-Please use the HealthiestYou app to request a virtual counseling appointment that fits your schedule.
-This informational video provides more information about how to access this service.
+BCBSMA’s Well Connection virtual counseling is available to students that are enrolled in the WPI student health insurance plan.
+Please use the BCBSMA MyBlue Member App or MyBlue account to request a virtual counseling appointment that fits your schedule.
+In addition to Well Connection, BCBSMA offers a Mental Health Resource Center where students can find in-network mental health providers currently accepting new patients, access virtual care, and more.

 Urgent Care